amytakeuchi/Marketplace-price-prediction/README.md

 ```
 ### Modeling
 For the Topic Modeling, I applied LDA model to identify the top 10 topics of the 'item_description' data.
+Latent Dirichlet Allocation (LDA) is a probabilistic generative model commonly used for topic modeling in natural language processing.
+LDA assumes that documents are mixtures of topics, and topics are mixtures of words.
+It helps uncover the hidden topics within a collection of documents by analyzing the distribution of words across those topics.
+LDA is based on the idea that documents are created through a process where topics are selected, and then words are generated based on those topics, resulting in a coherent representation of the main themes present in the text data.
 ```
 #LDA
 lda_model = LatentDirichletAllocation(n_components=10,